 Medical Marijuana has been a hot and controversial topic in Rhode Island.
 Now a man licensed to grow medical marijuana is in trouble with the law for allegedly growing too many plants.
 According to press release State Police arrested 65 year old Louis Magiera of Scituate after discovering 20 marijuana plants at his home, by state law licensed medical marijuana growers are only allowed to possess 12 plants.
 Ream more »

-She came in for a fog of criticism last month for smoking round her son Winston – but it’s not been enough to make Billie Piper stub out her habit.
+She came in for a fog of criticism last month for smoking round her son Online Winston Cigarettes – but it’s not been enough to make Billie Piper stub out her habit.
 The Secret Diary Of A Call Girl star, 27, couldn’t wait to spark up when she left Madonna’s 52nd party at London’s swanky Shoreditch House private members’ club on Saturday night.

 Ms Piper was partying with her husband Laurence Fox, 32, alongside the Material Girl, her toyboy lover Jesus Luz, 23, and daughter Lourdes, 13.
 Ream more »